 Note: When active, emergency messages interrupt the loop and play fullscreen.

 An edge server may have more than one player requesting different emergency URLs and will process each in line with this.

 For more information, see The Emergency Tab in the Configuration Profiles properties.

 Edge server contacts receive email notifications when their corresponding edge server system goes into the MIA (Missing In Action) state, and when it recovers from this state.
 Edge servers poll Broadsign Server at regular intervals.
 Broadsign Server considers an edge server system to be MIA if it does not poll the server when expected, either because its network connection was interrupted, because the hardware running the edge server application lost its power, or because the edge server software application running on it exited abnormally.
 Broadsign Server proceeds to send an email to all edge server contacts informing them of the MIA system so that they may act to resolve any issues.

 Contacts assigned to an edge server can be viewed in the Contacts tab of the Edge Server Properties dialog.
-Additional contacts can be added or removed in this tab.
+Other contacts can be added or removed in this tab.

 The Monitoring Tab

 The Monitoring tab in the Edge Server Properties dialog allows you to associate incident thresholds to your edge servers, which will assist you in dealing quickly with any issues that may arise.
 Keep in mind that any incident thresholds set at the edge server level will override any applicable domain level incident thresholds.